witheve/Eve/README.md

 ### Windows

 We have a Docker container that runs lueve.
-You just provide a .eve file to compile and run:
+Docker for Windows requires Microsoft Hyper-V, so you'll need Windows 10 to run this.
+You just provide a port on your machine and a .eve file to compile and run:

 ```
-docker run -p 8080:8080 witheve/eve [eve_file]
+docker run -p [port]:8080 witheve/eve [eve_file]
 ```

-Now just point your browser to `http://docker.local:8080/`
+Now just point your browser to `http://localhost:[port]/`